UFC Ring Girl Brittney Palmer Flaunts Curves In Sheer Black Fringed Top In Happy Halloween Instagram Post

 UFC ring girl Brittney Palmer was all smiles today as she took to Instagram to share a series of sexy pictures of herself dressed up as a famous artist.
-In the post, the model also wishes her one million followers on the popular social media platform a Happy Halloween.
+In the post, the model also wished her 1 million followers on the popular social media platform a Happy Halloween.

-In the post, which contains two pictures, Palmer wears a sheer black cropped tank top with a long fringe on the bottom.
-The sheer top reveals a lacy black bralette that Palmer has on underneath, and it provides fans a glimpse of her generous cleavage.
-The UFC ring girl pairs the tops with tight black pants, which stopped just below her navel.
-Palmer wears her highlighted blonde hair in a braid wrapped around her head and softly curled tendrils framing her face.
+In the post, which contains two pictures, Palmer wore a sheer black cropped tank top with a long fringe on the bottom.
+The sheer top revealed a lacy black bralette Palmer had on underneath, providing fans a glimpse of her generous cleavage.
+The UFC ring girl paired the tops with tight black pants that she wore just below her navel.
+Palmer rocked her highlighted blonde hair in a braid wrapped around her head with softly curled tendrils framing her face.

-The model accessorizes the look with a crown created of red roses, yellow daisies, and orange carnations that resembled a popular filter.
-The colorful bouquet sits atop her head.
-Around her neck, she wears a simple black choker and several other gold chains of varying lengths.
-Dangly earrings hang from her ears, and a simple gold bracelet adorns her wrist.
-Palmer’s eyes feature shimmery eyeshadow, heavy black winged eyeliner, and a generous coating of mascara.
-Her face is artfully highlighted with makeup that makes her glow.
-On her lips, the model wears bright red lipstick.
+The model accessorized the look with a crown that resembled a popular filter and that had been created using red roses, yellow daisies, and orange carnations The colorful bouquet sits atop her head.
+Around her neck, she wore a simple black choker and several other gold chains of varying lengths.
+Dangly earrings hung from her ears, and a simple gold bracelet adorned her wrist.
+Palmer’s eyes featured shimmery eyeshadow, heavy black winged eyeliner, and a generous coating of mascara.
+Her face was artfully highlighted with makeup that made her glow.
+On her lips, the model wore bright red lipstick.

-In the first image, the octagon girl looks off over her shoulder to the side with one hand touching the gray brick wall, and she wears a slightly open-mouthed smile.
-In the second, Palmer faces the camera, and she smiles.
+In the first image, the octagon girl looked over her shoulder to the side with one hand touching the gray brick wall as she gave a slightly open-mouthed smile.
+In the second, Palmer faced the camera as she smiled.

-In her caption, Palmer wished her followers happy Halloween and tagged it with Mexican artist Frida Kahlo, indicating that is who she’s dressed up as this year.
-The artist’s fans appreciated the post with more than 5,100 hitting the “like” button in around an hour.
+In her caption, Palmer wished her followers happy Halloween and tagged the post with Mexican artist Frida Kahlo, indicating that is who she dressed up as this year.
+The artist’s fans appreciated the post with more than 5,100 hitting the “like” button in around an hour of being uploaded.
 Plus, dozens also left comments praising the model’s sexy and creative Halloween look.

-“Beautiful smile, have a wonderful Halloween,” praised one follower who also shared put several fire emoji at the end of his reply.
+“Beautiful smile, have a wonderful Halloween,” praised one follower who also shared several fire emoji at the end of his reply.

 “With you, it’s always a happy Halloween,” another pleased fan noted.